ecoscape-earth/ecoscape-connectivity/README.md

 - `permeability_dict`: Permeability dictionary.
 Gives the permeability of each terrain type, translating from the terrain codes, to the permeability in [0, 1].
 If a terrain type is not found in the dictionary, it is assumed it has permeability 0.
 - `gap_crossing`: size of gap crossing in pixels.
-- `num_gaps`: number of gaps that can be crossed during dispersal.
+This can be either a constant, or a function that returns a value each time it is called.
+- `dispersal`: dispersal distance.
+This can be either a constant, or a function that, each time called, returns a value; the latter is useful for simulating dispersal distance distributions.
+The dispersal distance is measured in pixels.
+The underlying simulation will simulate a number `num_gaps` of gap-crossing events equal to `num_gaps = dispersal / (gap_crossing + 1)`, where of course `gap_crossing` can be 0.
+  So if animals cannot cross any gap (`gap_crossing = 0`) and the dispersal is 40 px, then the number of simulated gap crossings (or better, pixels expansions) will be 40.
 - `num_simulations`: Number of simulations that are done.
 - `seed_density`: density of seeds.
 There are this many seeds for every square with edge of dispersal distance.